Is Tirupati Balaji a Hindu shrine or a Buddhist shrine?

 - The book “Tirupati Balaji was a Buddhist Shrine,” written by K. Jamanadas, demonstrates that Tirupati Temple was formerly a Buddhist shrine.
 The author’s argument that Lord Tirupati Balaji is a Buddhist shrine is supported by good theory as well as proof that has been authorized and acknowledged by academics.

-- 1 Where is Tirupati Balaji situated?
+- 1 Where Tirupati Balaji temple is situated?

 - 4 Why Tirupati is called Balaji?